ESMO European Integration Fellowship

 European Integration Fellowships are short-term educational fellowships that enable young oncologists practicing in certain countries to spend time at a leading European cancer institutes.

-New in 2016, this six-week fellowship is offered to young oncologists - in training or qualified - practising in a country that joined the European Union after 2004 or in a European country classified by the World Bank as low, lower-middle or upper-middle income* to gain first-hand experience and training on a tumour specific area or special skill at a European centre recognised by ESMO.
+This six-week fellowship is offered to young oncologists - in training or qualified - practising in a country that joined the European Union after 2004 or in a European country classified by the World Bank as low, lower-middle or upper-middle income* to gain first-hand experience and training on a tumour specific area or special skill at a European centre recognised by ESMO.
 ESMO will match the wishes of the awardees with a suitable host institute, thus the applicant does not need to make contact with possible host institutes beforehand.
 A tailored six-week programme will then be agreed upon in collaboration with the selected institute.

 Aims of the European Integration Fellowship: